Norway: Geography

-Norway's core territory comprises the western and northernmost portion of the Scandinavian Peninsula; the remote island of Jan Mayen and the archipelago of Svalbard are also part of the Kingdom of Norway.
+Norway's core territory comprises the western and northernmost portion of the Scandinavian Peninsula; the remote island of Jan Mayen and the archipelago of Svalbard are also included.
 The Antarctic Peter I Island and the sub-Antarctic Bouvet Island are dependent territories and thus not considered part of the Kingdom.
-Norway also lays claim to a section of Antarctica known as Queen Maud Land.
-From the Middle Ages to 1814 Norway was part of the Danish kingdom.
+Norway also claims a section of Antarctica known as Queen Maud Land.
 Norwegian possessions in the North Atlantic, Faroe Islands, Greenland, and Iceland, remained Danish when Norway was passed to Sweden at the Treaty of Kiel.
 Norway also comprised Bohuslän until 1658, Jämtland and Härjedalen until 1645, Shetland and Orkney until 1468, and the Hebrides and Isle of Man until the Treaty of Perth in 1266.

-Norway comprises the western and northernmost part of Scandinavia in Northern Europe.
-Norway lies between latitudes 57° and 81° N, and longitudes 4° and 32° E. Norway is the northernmost of the Nordic countries and if Svalbard is included also the easternmost.
-Vardø at 31° 10' 07" east of Greenwich lies further east than St. Petersburg and Istanbul.
+Norway comprises the western and northernmost part of Scandinavia in Northern Europe, between latitudes 57° and 81° N, and longitudes 4° and 32° E. Norway is the northernmost of the Nordic countries and if Svalbard is included also the easternmost.
 Norway includes the northernmost point on the European mainland.
 The rugged coastline is broken by huge fjords and thousands of islands.
 The coastal baseline is 2532 km.
 The coastline of the mainland including fjords stretches 28953 km, when islands are included the coastline has been estimated to 100915 km.
 Norway shares a 1619 km land border with Sweden, 727 km with Finland, and 196 km with Russia to the east.
 To the north, west and south, Norway is bordered by the Barents Sea, the Norwegian Sea, the North Sea, and Skagerrak.
 The Scandinavian Mountains form much of the border with Sweden.